RNA-FRETools/MASH-FRET/docs/citations.md

 # Citing MASH-FRET

-If MASH-FRET or a one of its submodules is useful for your own work, we kindly ask you to cite the corresponding publication(s) listed below.
+If MASH-FRET or one of its functionalities is useful for your own work, we kindly ask you to cite the corresponding publication(s) listed below.

-### Simulation routine
+### Simulation, Algorithm testing

 R. Börner, D. Kowerko, M.C.A.S.
 Hadzic, S.L.B.
 König, M. Ritter, R.K.O.
 Sigel, *PLoS One* **2018**, *13*, e0195277. [![](https://img.shields.io/badge/DOI-10.1371/journal.pone.0195277-blue.svg)](https://doi.org/10.1371/journal.pone.0195277)